1 vs. 100 (2009 video game): Gameplay

 The better a member of The Crowd does, the better chance they have of being selected to be a part of The Mob or The One.
 Selection is based upon statistics for speed, accuracy, and the number of questions answered for that week.
 A player can only be chosen as The One once per season and as a member of The Mob once per Primetime episode.
-Each season will give players an opportunity to earn another 200 gamerscore.
+Each season gives players an opportunity to earn another 200 gamerscore.

 As host of 1 vs. 100 Live, Chris Cashman/James McCourt is represented by an Xbox Avatar.

 Extended Play sessions

 The Extended Play version eliminates The One and the crowd and simply has all players compete as a member of The Mob of limitless size.
 It is typically a 30-minute show with 37 total questions.
 While there are no prizes during Extended Play, a player's participation contributes to the chance that they will be selected to join The Mob, or be The One during the next Live episode.
 Players are able to submit questions to be considered for inclusion in the Extended Play mode of the game via a web interface.